Lambda256/Nodit-EVM-Tutorials/token_tutorial/README.md

 # Nodit Token tutorial

 Welcome!
 This is the Nodit Token tutorial.
-In this tutorial, you can experience a simple Token explorer DApp made using the Nodit Web3 data API.
+In this tutorial, you can experience a simple Token Tracker DApp made using the Nodit Web3 data API.
 Execute the DApp and develop your own functions using other Nodit API!

 ## Set up modules